milanaleksic/cv/cv.md

 I had a multi-hat impact on the organization through domain, infrastructure, and system design as well as providing engineering support and coaching.
 Some of the most prominent backend features I worked on were internal frameworks for authorization, feature gates, notification rules, database and search query framework, dependency injection, configuration management, OpenAPI code generator, etc. I also participated in the development of many of Soda critical architecture components beside backend: Decrypter, Guardian, Soda Kubernetes Agent, introduction of ClickHouse etc.

 I also envisioned and developed an internal devops CLI tool (`dopy` / `dogo`) for automating many painful DevOps tasks. v1 was in Python, v2 in Go (integrating APIs from AWS, Okta, Datadog, Kubernetes, Soda Cloud Admin API, Github).

-After Claude Code had been introduced, I worked on AI-driven tooling and agent-friendliness of backend.
 </details>

 <details><summary><h3>[2017-2020] Expert Software Engineer @ TomTom (Ghent, Belgium)</h3></summary>